Antarctic fur seal: Population status

 South Georgia islands, which hold approximately 95% of the global population, had a total population in 1999/2000 between 4.5 and 6.2 million.
 The South Georgia population reached carrying capacity fairly recently and may thus be spilling over into relatively nearby, lower density sites.
 However, the abundance of adult females is estimated to have declined by some 30% between 2003 and 2012, and by 24% since 1984 to around 550,000.
 The population trend according to the IUCN Red list is 'decreasing' and it has been suggested that this decline is due to the effects of global climate change on prey availability.

+In April 2026, IUCN moved the Antarctic fur seal from Least Concern to Endangered on the IUCN Red list, alongside emperor penguin, as its population has decreased by more than 50% from an estimated 2,187,000 mature seals in 1999 to 944,000 in 2025.
+The ongoing decline is due to climate change, as rising ocean temperatures and shrinking sea-ice are pushing krill to greater ocean depths in search of colder water, reducing the availability of food for seals.